-You do not have to designate a contribution as nondeductible until you file your tax return.
+You don't have to designate a contribution as nondeductible until you file your tax return.
 When you file, you can even designate otherwise deductible contributions as nondeductible contributions.

-You must file Form 8606 to report nondeductible contributions even if you do not have to file a tax return for the year.
+You must file Form 8606 to report nondeductible contributions even if you don't have to file a tax return for the year.